stride3d/stride/README.md

 [![Financial sponsors](https://img.shields.io/opencollective/all/stride3d?logo=opencollective)](https://opencollective.com/stride3d)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/stride3d/stride/blob/master/LICENSE.md)

-# Welcome to the Stride Source Code Repository
+# Welcome to the Stride Game Engine

 Stride is an open-source C# game engine designed for realistic rendering and VR.
-The engine is highly modular and aims to give game makers more flexibility in their development.
-Stride comes with an editor ([Game Studio](https://doc.stride3d.net/latest/en/manual/game-studio/index.html)) that allows you to create and manage the content of your games or applications visually and intuitively.
+Highly modular, it aims to give game makers more flexibility in their development.
+Stride comes with an editor, [Game Studio](https://doc.stride3d.net/latest/en/manual/game-studio/index.html), which allows you to create and manage the content of your games or applications visually and intuitively.
 To learn more about Stride, visit [stride3d.net](https://stride3d.net/).

 ![Stride Editor](https://stride3d.net/images/external/script-editor.png)